Projective representation theory for compact quantum groups and the quantum Baum-Connes assembly map: Abstract

 \section{Abstract}

 \textsc{Abstract}.
-We study the theory of projective representations for a compact quantum group $\mathbb{G}$, i.e.\ actions of $\mathbb{G}$ on $\mathcal{B}(H)$ for some Hilbert space $H$.
-We show that any such projective representation is inner, and is hence induced by an $\Omega$-twisted representation for some unitary measurable $2$-cocycle $\Omega$ on $\mathbb{G}$.
+We study the theory of measurable projective representations for a compact quantum group $\mathbb{G}$, i.e.\ actions of $\mathbb{G}$ on $\mathcal{B}(H)$ for some Hilbert space $H$.
+We show that any such measurable projective representation is inner, and is hence induced by an $\Omega$-twisted representation for some measurable $2$-cocycle $\Omega$ on $\mathbb{G}$.
 We show that a projective representation is \emph{continuous}, i.e.\ restricts to an action on the compact operators $\mathcal{K}(H)$, if and only if the associated $2$-cocycle is regular, and that this condition is automatically satisfied if $\mathbb{G}$ is of Kac type.
 This allows in particular to characterise the torsion of projective type of $\widehat{\mathbb{G}}$ in terms of the projective representation theory of $\mathbb{G}$.
-For a given regular unitary $2$-cocycle $\Omega$, we then study $\Omega$-twisted actions on C$^*$-algebras.
-We define deformed crossed products with respect to $\Omega$, obtaining a twisted version of the Baaj-Skandalis duality and a quantum version of the Packer-Raeburn's trick.
-As an application, we provide a twisted version of the Green-Julg isomorphism and obtain the quantum Baum-Connes assembly map for permutation torsion-free discrete quantum groups.
+For a given regular $2$-cocycle $\Omega$, we then study $\Omega$-twisted actions on C$^*$-algebras.
+We define deformed crossed products with respect to $\Omega$, obtaining a twisted version of the Baaj-Skandalis duality and the Green-Julg isomorphism, and a quantum version of the Packer-Raeburn's trick.

 \textsc{Keywords.} Assembly map, Baum-Connes conjecture, cleftness, $2$-cocycle, compact objects, crossed products, Galois co-objects, quantum groups, projective representations, regularity, torsion, triangulated categories, twisting.